AngelReyero/LBM-MNAR/README.md

-# How to apply the LBM with MNAR missing data on the data of French parliament 2018.

-**The use of at least one GPU is necessary to run the model on the French parliament dataset.**

-The French parliament 2018 dataset is availble in folder *data_parliament*
+# Non supervised Learning

+In this project for our master's course "unsupervised learning", we aim to reproduce some of the results of the article *"Learning from missing data with the binary latent block model."*

 ## Installation